athulyahari05/Discover-Your-Animal-Twin/README.md

-# Discover Your Animal Twin! 🎯
+[What Funny Animal Are You_.webm](https://github.com/user-attachments/assets/709e3ea4-a6cf-4a2c-8e3f-fe81e16b6d0e)# Discover Your Animal Twin! 🎯

 ## Basic Details